 Fáma is a 2016 venture of Hungarian celebrity-chef Krisztián Huszár.
 It was a bold move to open a fine dining restaurant in a residential Buda neighborhood, away from the well-trodden tourist paths of downtown Pest and the Castle Hill.
-The owners spared no expense to create a tastefully chic interior, featuring a dimly-lit dining room with a dozen or so tables, and grey-painted walls accented by industrial pipes overhead.
-The dinner tasting menu is a four-, five-, or six-course option selected from twelve pre-set dishes.
+The owners spared no expense to create a tastefully chic interior, featuring a dimly-lit dining room and grey-painted walls accented by industrial pipes overhead. .

 The formula for success at this unpretentious wine bar is simple: serve cheap drinks in the center of a city otherwise crowded with tourist traps.
 But what gives Grinzingi soul is its longevity, the variety of its patrons, and the “interior design”.
 When Grinzingi opened in 1983, it was difficult to find decent wine in the city, so word spread that this wine bar served up cheap, drinkable stuff.
 Fast forward 30 years, some of those early patrons still pay repeated visits, as do plenty of college students from nearby universities.